-The Division of Rheumatology treats musculoskeletal diseases and autoimmune conditions which includes a vast array of rheumatic diseases such as rheumatoid arthritis, lupus, scleroderma, vasculitis, autoimmune muscle diseases, Sjogren's Syndrome, psoriatic arthritis, ankylosing spondylitis, gout, osteoarthritis, osteoporosis, and many other types of musculoskeletal diseases.
+The Division of Rheumatology treats musculoskeletal diseases and autoimmune conditions which includes a vast array of rheumatic diseases such as rheumatoid arthritis, lupus, scleroderma, vasculitis, autoimmune muscle diseases, Sjogren's Syndrome, psoriatic arthritis, ankylosing spondylitis, myositis, gout, osteoarthritis, osteoporosis, and many other types of musculoskeletal diseases.
 Our division has over 40 faculty members who provide inpatient and outpatient care for patients at the University of Michigan hospital and seven clinics located in Ann Arbor, Brighton, Northville, and Ypsilanti.

 Our faculty members research interests in rheumatic diseases are diverse; all performing innovative and cutting-edge research with the common goals of understanding the causes of rheumatic disease and finding new prevention and treatment strategies.
 Our research programs include the Lupus Program and the Scleroderma Program.
 In addition, several of our faculty members conduct research through the Chronic Pain & Fatigue Research Center.

 Our Rheumatology Fellowship Training Program aims to equip every fellow with the skills needed to provide the highest possible quality of clinical care, as well as to achieve their own individual career goals.
 The division places a high importance on educating both faculty and fellows with regularly scheduled conferences including weekly grand rounds, weekly core curriculum conference, and monthly journal club, clinical case conference, and research seminar.